StoneCypher/flocks.rocks/assets/page_md/what_is_flocks.html.md

 whole "one-way flow of data" loop that everyone talks about gets reduced to a single method call.

 This method call is available both inside of and outside of the React component tree.
 Flocks doesn't want to control how you work.
-It just wants to clean up the state management mess.
+It just wants to clean up state management.